 The School of Interdisciplinary Arts & Sciences (IAS) values Local and Global Engagement and Social Justice; our undergraduate learning objectives emphasize Critical and Creative Thinking and Diversity and Equity.
 In this context, how one studies abroad is as important, if not more so, than where one studies abroad.

-UW Study Abroad offers hundreds of study abroad and internship options to UW students.
+UW Study Abroad offers hundreds of study abroad and internship options to all UW students.
 Before choosing to study abroad, students should consider what they are looking for in a program and hope to gain from the experience.
 When examining programs, Matt Sparke, a leading scholar in Geography and International Studies, poses the following critical questions: